 A high school student is eligible for Accelerated credit student admission if all of the following criteria is met:

 Students who meet the criteria for initial admission to a Dual Enrollment Program as specified in the ACCS Procedure for Dual Enrollment for Dual Credit for high school students will remain in continuous eligibility as long as a grade of “C” or better in all attempted college courses is earned.
 Students who fail to meet this minimum grade requirement or who withdraw from a course will be suspended from the program for a minimum of one term.
-The one term suspension may not be served during the summer term.
-The student may not re-enroll until the suspension has been served.
-For re-entry, the student must reapply to program and must meet the minimum (unweighted) grade point average as stated under Student Eligibility.
+The student may not re-enroll until the suspension has been served or the student is approved for reinstatement.
+For re-entry, the student must reapply to the program and must meet the minimum (unweighted) grade point average as stated under Student Eligibility.

 Bevill State Community College Testing Services supports the educational mission of the College by providing quality testing and assessment services.
 Our mission is to provide reliable testing administration and high-quality customer service in a secure environment that supports academic success.
 To promote student success, Testing Services seeks to provide comprehensive, quality testing services in a calm, secure environment.
 We strive to give prompt, courteous and knowledgeable service to all students and promote honesty, integrity and fairness in all testing procedures.

-All dual enrollment students must complete the ACT or assessment test in order to determine placement in English, speech, and math courses and meet pre-requisites for all approved courses at the College.
-All first-time students are assessed in the areas of English, mathematics, and reading through administration of the ACCUPLACER and placed at the appropriate level as indicated by the assessment results.
-ACCUPLACER is a computerized test.
+ACCUPLACER is a computerized test that may be used to assess appropriate placement in English, speech, and math courses.
 The test is untimed but on average, students take about 2-3 hours to complete the test.
 There is no charge for the first time the student takes the placement exam.
-Make sure to contact your high school counselor, ACT scores can affect your need for an ACCUPLACER test.
+Make sure to contact your high school counselor, ACT scores may be sufficient for your placement.

-Students are responsible for the cost of tuition, fees, textbooks, and materials/supplies as required in the syllabus of each course.
+Students are responsible for the cost of tuition, fees, textbooks, and materials/supplies as required in the syllabus of each course and institutional policy unless covered by the Dual Enrollment Scholarship or alternative funding sources.
 All courses, both dual credit and accelerated credit, follow the Bevill State Community College tuition rate.
 After completing the registration process, a student must pay tuition and fees through the student OneACCS portal or the Bevill State Business Office located on each campus.